BLOG

 Founders searching for fractional CTO services are hiring for the wrong role 67% of the time.
 This mismatch costs $30,000 to $80,000 in misallocated spend and burns 4 to 6 months of runway.
 The cause: founders map symptoms to titles rather than identifying the actual constraint limiting their business.

 A technical leader cannot fix a process problem.
 A growth strategist cannot resolve operational chaos.
-Yet the search query “fractional CTO” captures founders whose real bottleneck sits in operations, revenue systems, or organizational structure.
+Yet the search query “fractional CTO”.
+Captures founders whose real bottleneck sits in operations, revenue systems, or organizational structure.
 The title becomes a proxy for undiagnosed pain, and the engagement fails before it begins.

 The Role Mismatch Tax: What Founders Need When They Search for Technical Leadership

-A $12 million SaaS company hires a fractional CTO to “fix engineering velocity.”
+A $12 million SaaS company hires a fractional CTO to “fix engineering velocity.”.
 Six months and $90,000 later, velocity has not improved.
 The constraint was never technical architecture.
 It was operational: no sprint planning discipline, no documented workflows, no accountability structure.
-The company needed a fractional COO to build execution infrastructure, not a CTO to refactor the stack.
+The company needed afractional COOto build execution infrastructure, not a CTO to refactor the stack.

 This pattern repeats across mid-market companies between $2 million and $50 million in revenue.
-The title “CTO” becomes shorthand for “someone who can fix the thing that is broken,” but the thing that is broken is rarely pure technical architecture.
+The title “CTO”.
+Becomes shorthand for “someone who can fix the thing that is broken,”.
+But the thing that is broken is rarely pure technical architecture.

 The cost of a mismatch is financial and temporal.
 A six-month engagement with the wrong fractional executive delays the resolution of the real bottleneck.
 Revenue stalls.
 Teams churn.
 Momentum evaporates.